 This vocational rehabilitation program intends to work with individuals with chronic mental illness, developmental disabilities, intellectual disabilities, or brain injuries to ascertain what employment they may be interested in pursuing.
 Each individual’s needs, interests, skill level, and desires are assessed and matched with a job within the community.
 Job shadowing, job development, and job discovery are utilized to provide a rewarding and fulfilling opportunity for employment.

 These individuals often live in their own homes throughout the supported community.
 These individuals will live in a home that is rented from a landlord in the community with four to five other roommates.
 WESCO provides staff support for all aspects of residential life, including banking, cooking, shopping, healthcare, transportation, recreation, and community inclusion.

 Adult Day Services

 Our NOVA program (Nurture Opportunity Value Accessibility) is designed to maintain a higher level of activity for an individual to postpone or, in some cases, prevent the need for long-term care in a nursing home.
-Activities are structured throughout the day and can include trips out into the community.
+Activities are structured throughout the day and include trips out into the community.
 The NOVA facility is located near WESCO’s new main administration building and is available weekdays from 8:00 am to 4:30 pm.
-This program can also be utilized by individuals suffering from dementia, Alzheimer’s, physical disabilities, and those who may be socially isolated.
+This program can also be utilized by individuals diagnosed with dementia, Alzheimer’s, physical disabilities, and those who may be socially isolated.
 A mid-day meal is provided, as are structured activities, exercise, mental stimulation throughout the day, and assistance with toileting, medications, eating, and walking.